 The Large Area Telescope (LAT) on the Gamma Large Area Space Telescope satellite (GLAST) will go into orbit in 2008 (Michelson et al. 2008).
 The sensitivity and time resolution of this instrument will allow it to discover tens or more of new gamma-ray pulsars (Smith & Thompson 2008).
-Notably, it will be able to determine the sources among the 169 unidentified EGRET sources that are pulsars.
+Notably, it will be able to unambiguously determine the number of the 169 unidentified EGRET sources that are pulsars.
 However, even with a sensitivity more than 30 times greater than that of EGRET, and even more at high energy, the LAT's rate of gamma-ray photon detection will be small.
 For example, the Crab pulsar is the third brightest known gamma-ray pulsar, but will trigger the LAT only once every 500 revolutions of the neutron star (15 seconds), on average.
 While the Crab pulsar should be detected by the LAT with high confidence in less than a day, it will take years to detect pulsars near the sensitivity threshold, with days separating individual photon arrival times.
 A search for pulsations using gamma-ray data alone is exceedingly difficult in these conditions, if not impossible (Atwood et al. 2006; Ransom 2007).
 Accurate knowledge of the rotation parameters increases LAT pulsed sensitivity.
-However, many neutron stars slow down irregularly, a phenomenon known as "timing noise", making it difficult to extrapolate a pulsar's rotation frequency v from one epoch to another.
+However, many neutron stars slow down irregularly, a phenomenon known as "timing noise", making it difficult to extrapolate a pulsar's rotation frequency ν from one epoch to another.
 Consequently, in order to obtain the accurate ephemerides necessary for gamma-ray detection of pulsations, known pulsars must be observed regularly.
 In anticipation of GLAST launch, and mindful of the requirement for accurate, contemporaneous timing parameters in order to observe pulsars at gamma-ray energies, we began an extensive campaign of pulsar timing observations with the Parkes 64-meter radio telescope in Australia, with the Lovell 76-meter telescope at the Jodrell Bank observatory near Manchester, England, and with the 94meter (equivalent) Nançay radio telescope near Orleans, France.
+These observatories have undertaken observing programs in support of the GLAST mission and, between them, observe more than 200 pulsars with a large spin-down energy, \dot{E} , as described below, on a regular basis.
+In addition, about a dozen pulsars with weak radio emission that are particularly strong candidates for gamma-ray emission are being observed periodically with the Green Bank radio telescope (GBT) and the Arecibo radio telescope.
+Four pulsars with no detectable radio emission are being observed with the Rossi X-ray Timing Explorer satellite (RXTE).
+The goal is to build a database of rotation parameters that will allow folding of the gamma rays as they are accumulated over the 5 to 10 year mission duration.
+This work is similar in spirit to what was done for CGRO (Arzoumanian et al. 1994; Johnston et al. 1995).